bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 `----------`
 `HashItSupervisor.start`

 If the HashIt system now crashes it is captured by HashItSupervisor and is restarted.
-If the two processes are dependent on each other and can result in deadlock or infinite waiting because of crashing of sender the receiver can be guraded using timeout clause in receive do loop by using after clause. example:
+If the two processes are dependent on each other and can result in deadlock or infinite waiting because of crashing of sender the receiver can be guarded using timeout clause in receive do loop by using after clause. example:

 `receive do`
 &nbsp;&nbsp;&nbsp;&nbsp;`{:ok, ^ref, value} -> IO.puts(value)`